NodeSentinel/beacon-validator-monitor/readme.md

 These commands are **only for development** and include safety checks to prevent execution in production:

-- **`db:dev:recreate-migration`**: Deletes all existing migrations and creates a fresh initial migration from the current schema.
-This is useful when you're iterating on schema changes and want to maintain only a base migration.
-Does not apply the migration to the database.

-- **`db:dev:reset`**: Resets the database (drops all tables and data) and reapplies the base migration.
+- **`db:danger:reset`**: Resets the database (drops all tables and data) and reapplies the base migration.
 Use this when you want a clean slate with the current schema.

-- **`db:dev:update-schema`**: Updates the database with the latest schema changes using `db push`, then deletes existing migrations and creates a new initial migration.
+- **`db:danger:recreate-migration`**: Updates the database with the latest schema changes using `db push`, then deletes existing migrations and creates a new initial migration.
 Use this when you've made schema changes and want to sync both the database and migration files.

 ### Database Operations